mixpanel/docs/pages/docs/data-structure/lookup-tables.md

 | Song Played | 2023-05-18T10:15:00 | user456  | d8d949 | Gipsy Kings | Flamenco| False       | Bamboleo      | 1987-07-12T05:00:00   |
 | Song Played | 2023-05-18T11:30:00 | user789  | a43fb8 | Daft Punk   | House   | False       | Aerodynamic   | 2001-03-12T07:30:00   |

-The benefit is that you don't need to change your event tracking code at all.
-You can upload this Lookup Table after the fact and it automatically joins onto all prior events.
+The benefit is that you don't need to change your tracking code at all.
+You can upload this Lookup Table after the fact and it automatically joins onto all prior events or user profiles with the mapped property.

-We also provide an [API](https://developer.mixpanel.com/reference/replace-lookup-table) to keep Lookup Tables synced on a recurring basis.
+We also provide an [API](https://developer.mixpanel.com/reference/replace-lookup-table) and [Warehouse Connectors](/docs/tracking-methods/data-warehouse#lookup-tables) to keep Lookup Tables synced on a recurring basis.

-DISCLAIMER: Only Project Owners and Admins can create permanent lookup tables mappings.
-Analysts and Consumers can only create temporary mappings.

 ## Use Cases